Lights in Darkness

 To remind us of days long ago.

 Going back was not the same as looking back, but Ori didn’t know the questions to move forward.
 On the first night of Hanukkah, there were two candles.
 Ori.
 One.
 Ester.
 Two.
-Ori inhaled and still sensed the candle’s short burst of smoke mixed with the scent of wax, bleach and fried dough wrapped in sugar.
-Ori watched his grandmother’s window until it went dark.
+Ori inhaled and caught the candle’s short burst of smoke in his nostrils.
+It was mixed with the scent of wax, bleach and fried dough wrapped in sugar.
+Ori looked up at his grandmother's window, waiting until it went dark.
 Then, he hailed a cab.
-He was well past two candles, two figures, two voices and being afraid.
+He was well past two candles, two figures, two voices, and being afraid.

 ---